We use cookies to make sure you get the best experience.

 All articles

 Inbound calls often hold greater sales potential than outbound ones because they inherently indicate a caller's interest in engaging with your business.
-When individuals take the initiative to call, it typically suggests they're open to becoming a customer.
-However, it's crucial not to make assumptions – they may be gathering information for a potential purchase elsewhere.
+When individuals take the initiative to call, it typically suggests they're open to becoming customers.
+However, it's crucial not to make assumptions — they may be gathering information for a potential purchase elsewhere.

 Customer Expectations